WARNING: IT IS NOT AN EASY POST TO READ, BUT I PROMISE IT WILL MAKE YOU CHALLENGE YOUR VALUES AND PERSPECTIVE ABOUT WHO YOU ARE AS A WOMAN.

 People, like you and me, but that society is worshipping massively with blows of "Likes" and compulsive stalking through the screen of a mobile.

 People with their flaws and virtues, but with a series of technological devices able to make them appear with a surreal and standard beauty.
 And then, millions of girls imitating, exactly the same poses, the same angles, the same Instagram filters, making other women believe that, to be beautiful, to be fashionable, to be awesome, this is the beauty that we all have to seek.

 It is not at all about not wanting to be beautiful, not wanting to work our body or not trying to shine with the best version of ourselves.
 On the contrary, all this fits into a modern Feminism that allows us to be how we want to be.

-This is, as I've already indicated in the title of my post, almost as a spoiler and intentionally: Accepting the beauty of our diversity over any stereotype and without wanting to be someone's copy, beyond an improved version of oneself - All this with our sensuality, without complexes, which is part of us as women.
+This is, as I've already indicated in the title of my post, almost as a spoiler and intentionally: Accept the beauty of our diversity over any stereotype and without wanting to want to be someone's copy, beyond an improved version of oneself - All this with our sensuality, without complexes, which is part of us as women.
 All this, without the marketing, society or patriarchy telling us if we should repress or overexploit our sensuality.